hpi-swa-teaching/OpenSqueakMap/packages/OpenSqueakMap.package/OSMRenderObject.class/README.md

 	- The DataObject that I represent.

 renderAttributes
-	- Attributes that define how my DataObject has to be rendered.
+	- Attributes that define how my DataObject has to be rendered (attribute->value).
 To be set through a RenderConfiguration.
 Should probably be turned into its own class as soon as we have a better grasp of what attributes should go in there.